ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-token.md

 # Payloads

+> Editors Note: This section is significantly incomplete, use it only as an indicator of the intended direction.

 Application resolves each claim as required when processing the JPT.
 Resolution can result in one of three things:
 1. A disclosed JSON value
 2. A custom proof method